puppala3/Document-Query/README.md

 # Document Query RAG Application

 A Streamlit-based application for document querying using NVIDIA NIM and Meta Llama 3 through LangChain integration.
-Upload PDFs and interact with their content using advanced RAG (Retrieval Augmented Generation) capabilities.
+An effective application to query single or multiple pdf documents using RAG capabilities leveraging the inferencing of NVIDIA NIM

 ## Features
 - PDF document processing and analysis